Skip to main content

 The demo deploys:

-• VPC A (10.0.0.0/23): simulates the 3P Hub VPC.
+• VPC A (10.0.0.0/24): simulates the 3P Hub VPC.
 Contains an EC2 instance with a web server (Python HTTP server).

-• VPC B (10.0.2.0/23): simulates the 3P Inspection VPC (without firewall).
+• VPC B (10.0.1.0/24): simulates the 3P Inspection VPC (without firewall).
 Contains another EC2 instance with a web server.

 • Resource Configurations: one per resource (each VPC’s instance), exposing port 80.
+Each one associated with the Service Network on the consuming side.

 • Resource Gateways: one per VPC, to expose the local resource.